Innov8tiv’s Top 50 Visionary Women in Tech To Watch in 2017

 41. Nnelle Nkholise: A Social Entrepreneur and Founder of the Likoebe Group an organization geared towards creating innovations that contribute immensely towards achieving Sustainable Development Goals in Africa.
 At the recent World Economic Forum held in Rwanda this year, Nkolise was recognized as Africa’s top female innovator.
 She is also one of the winners of the 2015 SAB Foundation Social Innovation Awards.

 42. Oluwatoyin Yetunde Sanni: Sanni is a Software Developer at Andela and one of the founding partners of TechInPink (based in Nigeria and Kenya), a program geared towards mentoring and supporting young women in tech by mainly equipping them with software development skills.

 43. Bridget Boakye: Co-Founder and Executive Director of YNG Interns Africa and ChaleKasa.
 YNG (pronounced Young) Interns Africa is an initiative to connect young African to opportunities within the continent and worldwide.

 44. Loretta Cheeks: Founder of Strong TIES, a program geared towards engaging elementary, middle, and high school kids in the field of STEM.
 The program partners with leading STEM organization to broaden K-12 school’s students with skills and experience in STEM.

 46. Mathilde Collin: CEO and co-Founder of Front.
 Front isn’t just for email.
-It brings all of your external messages — emails to [email protected] or [email protected], plus Twitter, Facebook Messenger, chat, and SMS — into one unified inbox.
+It brings all of your external messages — emails to support@ or sales@, plus Twitter, Facebook Messenger, chat, and SMS — into one unified inbox.

 50. Jemila Abdulai: Founder of Circumspecte an online platform dedicated to meaningful insights, interaction, and creative action related to Africa and Africans.
 Abdulai is at the heart of Circumspecte as the Director and Founding Editor.